zbalkan/zbalkan.github.io/_posts/2024-12-01-rmm-detection.md

 ## Conclusion

-Out of 457 Sigma rules analyzed, 418 new rules were successfully converted into Wazuh-compatible rules.
+Out of 457 Sigma rules analysed, 418 new rules were successfully converted into Wazuh-compatible rules.
 The remaining rules are not suitable for conversion so the script gives you a warning.
 Therefore, you can write your detections based on the generated rules.

 <img src="/assets/images/converter-result.png" width="800" alt="WDAC Wizard is your friend!">

 LOLRMM is a great resource.
-However, importing bulk detections in your environment is not a good way to improve your defenses.
+However, importing bulk detections in your environment is not a good way to improve your defences.
 Use your hardening measures to block these if they are not used in your environment.
 It is better to consider detection as a validation for your prevention control.